A Wood Pittsg Pa

 Provenance: Doug Shutler Collection

 The city of Pittsburgh, Pennsylvania is located at the confluence of the Allegheny River and the Monongahela River, forming the Ohio River.
 By the 1840s, Pittsburgh had grown to be one of the largest cities west of the Allegheny Mountains and was a vital link to the Atlantic coast and Midwest.
 A look at mid-1800 Pittsburgh city directories shows a city of prospering businesses and commerce including glassmaking and breweries.

 Our museum example of an emerald green cylindrical container is in a Porter bottle form.
+Porter is a dark brown bitter beer brewed from malt partly charred or browned by drying at a high temperature.
 The bottle is embossed in large letters, ‘A WOOD’ (1st line), ‘PITTSG’ (2nd line, the “G is raised), and ‘PA’ (3rd line, flush right).
 The bottle was made in a two-leaf mold and has a double tapered collar or mouth and a deep iron pontil.

 Soda water and beer were bottled in a limited array of bottle shapes and were typically round in cross-section.
 Square, rectangular, or other body shapes were almost unknown.
 Soda, beer, and ale being carbonated had to be contained in thick glass bottles since such a shape is inherently stronger than other shapes.
 The thick glass also helped maintain the longevity of the bottle because of extensive post-bottling handling and use since the bottles were typically re-used many times, as evidenced by extensive base and side wear seen on most examples.

 Adam and Abraham Wood were most likely brothers who were in the brewery business as early as 1845 in Pittsburgh, Pennsylvania.
 Harris’s 1847 General Business Directory of the cities of Pittsburgh & Allegheny lists Abraham Wood as a brewer at the corner of Spring and Carson while Adam Wood was listed as a brewer located at Harrison and Liberty.